 A QC system can check for reconciliation breaks, missing information in the security and price files, and irregularities in the data.
 These systems can also track the processing time, making sure the work gets done before the deadline.

 You can either customize your QC system by building one from scratch, or you can use tools like SmarterTrack.

 It's one thing to know that you need reconciliation automation tools, but it's another getting them set up.
 The challenges investment management companies face with implementation are time constraints, concerns it doesn't fit in the budget, and lacking the in-house talent to carry out the changes.

 Once everything is up and running, the outsourcing company can oversee the daily reconciliation reporting processes for you.
-Essentially you could be killing multiple birds with one stone by getting the reconciliation automation tools, having the work done for you, and lowering your operating costs.
+Essentially you could be killing multiple birds with one stone by acquiring the reconciliation automation tools, having the work done for you, and lowering your operating costs.
 One of our previous blogs goes into more details about the benefits of automation tools for investment managers.

 Reconciliation automation tools in the form of RPA combined with a proper QA system will help your operations achieve greater efficiency, moving on from outdated and inefficient practices.

-If you know you want the automated technology but just don’t know where to begin, then talk with a fund administration outsourcing company.
-They have the technological and labor resources to implement the developments when you’re worried time, money, and in-house talent are all lacking to do it effectively on your own.
+If you know you want the automated technology but just don't know where to begin, then talk with a fund administration outsourcing company.
+They have the technological and labor resources to implement the developments when you're worried that time, money, and in-house talent are all lacking to do it effectively on your own.

 And with investment management business costs rising in all directions, operations directors can play their part in reducing expenses by introducing new automated technology with the help of a third-party outsourcing provider.

 Our monthly newsletter features helpful resources, articles, and tips to implement at your investment firm.
 Enter your email below to subscribe: